turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 ### Learning Goals

 * Understand how to tell your professional story through your resume
-* Know how to build a working draft of your resume with these componenets:
+* Build a working draft of your resume with these componenets:
    * Complete contact details, title and optional healine
    * Optional Resume summary to connect the dots as a career changer
    * Skills and Keywords that are industry specific